capamir/go-api/docs/phase2.md

-# Phase 2: Authentication System
+# Phase 2: Authentication System with Email Verification

 ## Overview

-Built a complete authentication system with user registration, login, JWT token generation, and protected routes.
+Built a complete authentication system with user registration, login, JWT token generation, email verification, and protected routes.

 ## What We Built